TristanS-A/TristanS-A/README.md

 ![t](https://tristans-a.github.io/ImageStore/Portals.png)

 - Worked as a team with 2 other programmers to program portals in OpenGL.
-- Programmed rendering of recursive portals that clipped objects through them, using matrix tranformations.
+- Programmed rendering of recursive portals that clip objects through them, using matrix transformations and framebuffer management.

 ---